Pasar al contenido principal Saltar al pie de página del mapa del sitio

 In addition to Florida, there are also some states, counties, and cities that require public employers and employers with government contracts to utilize E-Verify.
 Under a presidential Executive Order, certain federal contractors in every state, as well as their subcontractors, are required to use E-Verify under the Federal Acquisition Regulation (FAR).
 Exemptions and exceptions to this requirement can be found on the E-Verify website.

-What Florida Employers Should Know About Senate Bill 1718
+What Florida Employers Should Know About E-Verify Law

-Employers covered under the new Florida law (SB 1718) must comply with the federal requirements of the E-Verify system for newly hired employees (not independent contractors) beginning July 1, 2023.
+Employers covered under the Florida law (SB 1718) that took effect July 1, 2023, must comply with the federal requirements of the E-Verify system for newly hired employees (not independent contractors).
 Compliance with the E-Verify system prohibits employers from creating cases for employees hired before the employer enrolled in E-Verify.

 The following, although not inclusive of every requirement, are just a few of the obligations employers have once an employee is hired.
 The E-Verify website has more details about your requirements.